Adalab/project-triporate-travel-wallet/README.md

 We used React (components and some libraries) and Sass, following a mobile first approach.

 ##### Components #####
+- Index
+  - App
+    - List
-- Index -> App -> List / Detail
+    - Detail
+      - QrDetail
-- Detail -> QrDetail / Back
+      - Back

 ##### Libraries #####
 - Node-sass